1st Native American treasurer to push economic development

 Now Malerba, 68, will bring that mindset to two new jobs in Washington: Last week President Joe Biden appointed her U.S. treasurer and overseer of a new Office of Tribal and Native Affairs at the Treasury Department.

 As part of the first role, her name will appear on all new U.S. currency.
-“I hope to sign the currency either Chief Lynn Malerba or Chief Many Hearts Lynn Malerba,” she said.
+“I hope to sign the currency either Chief Lynn Malerba or Chief Many Hearts Lynn Malerba,” she said, referencing the meaning of her name within her tribe, “Mutáwi Mutáhash.”

-In the latter role, she will be thinking of new ways to help tribes develop economic development plans to overcome challenges that are unique to tribaI lands.
+In the latter role, she will be thinking of new ways to help tribes develop their economies to overcome challenges that are unique to tribal lands.

 “Tribes cannot offer tax incentives on their reservations” in the same way that states and local municipalities would tax economic development, she said.
 She added that tribes haven’t been able to offer tax-exempt bonds for things like concert halls and golf courses like municipalities can.